Iceland Flag

 The tax base for the national income tax varies for taxpayers who are engaged in a business and for those who are not.
 In both cases, deductions allowed for the categories are applied before the tax is levied.

-• For taxpayers not engaged in a business, income from categories A and B are aggregated after the allowed deductions have been taken, and then taxed at a flat rate of 23.75%.
-Income from category C is taxed separately by assessment at a rate of 10%.
+• For taxpayers not engaged in a business, income from the other categories are aggregated and taxed after the allowed deductions have been taken.
+Investment income is taxed separately by assessment at a rate of 20%.

-• For taxpayers engaged in a business, income from all categories are pooled together, after their respective allowed expenses were deducted, and then taxed at the flat income tax rate of 23.75%.
+• For taxpayers engaged in a business, income from all categories is pooled together, after their respective allowed expenses were deducted.

 INCOME TAX

-Corporate income in Iceland is taxed at a flat rate of 18%.
-Expenses incurred in acquiring and maintaining income are all deductible.
+Rental income is classified as investment income, and taxed by way of assessment at a flat rate of 22%.
+Expenses incurred in generating rental income are not deductible.

 PROPERTY TAXATION